It turns out beating the Patriots is bad for you now

 When assessing the stability of the 2018 New England Patriots, the first and most valid point damning Bill Belichick’s postseason seaworthiness are his team’s losses.
-The Patriots have lost three games this fall en route to a 9-3 record.
-That isn’t especially noteworthy, but the fact New England got absolutely rocked in those three defeats — and by three teams currently standing either completely outside or on the periphery of the playoff picture — is.
+The Patriots have lost four games this fall en route to a 9-4 record.
+That isn’t especially noteworthy, but the fact New England got absolutely rocked in three of those defeats and stunned in the fourth — and by four teams currently standing either completely outside or on the periphery of the playoff picture — is.

-The Jaguars, Lions, and Titans all raised expectations by beating New England by double-digits this fall.
+The Jaguars, Lions, Dolphins, and Titans all raised expectations by beating New England by double-digits this fall.
 Those clubs quickly scuttled any goodwill from these headlining victories by plummeting back to Earth in the weeks that followed.

 Jacksonville briefly became AFC favorites after a 2-0 start that included a victory over the team that kept them from the Super Bowl last fall.
 But those hopes quickly gave way to a seven-game losing streak and confirmation the Jaguars are still, indeed, the Jaguars.

 The Lions appeared to validate their decision to hire former Pats defensive coordinator Matt Patricia as head coach when he led his club to a 26-10 win in Week 3.
 That momentum pushed Detroit out to a 3-3 record, but a 1-5 skid in the weeks since have effectively eliminated Patricia from postseason contention.

 Another first-year coach with Belichick connections, Mike Vrabel, hung 34 points on New England in a blowout win, then scored a combined 27 points in follow-up losses to the Colts and Texans.
+The Dolphins used the Miami Miracle to beat the Patriots at home for the fourth time in the past five years, then fell behind 21-0 in the first quarter of a blowout against the Vikings one week later.

 Teams who beat the 2018 Patriots, before & after